waynesohot/testdocs/docs/tutorial/Pong2D/paddleMovement.md

 - Replace the content of the script with the following.
 Note that the PaddleMovement implements the IFrameSyncPlayerUpdate interface.

-- Drag the FTransform component of the Paddle GameObject to the PaddleMovement component.
+- Drag the `FTransform` component of the Paddle GameObject to the `fTransform` field in the inspector.

 === "C#"
     ``` c#